gregorymostizky/management-tips/README.md

 > The idea that in creative teams the only way to motivate people is through appealing to their internal motivation, through such means as establishing a sense of higher purpose "this product will make the world better", personal mastery "if you do this, you would be expert in X" or a sense of personal autonomy and control over ones destiny "here is the vision, but you decide how to get there".
 On the other hand, traditional coercive / external motivational techniques such as "do this or else" and "finish this by that date, and you will get a bonus" no longer work, and often would prove counter productive by destroying the internal motivation.

+> This is an excelent video that summarizes the content of that book in 5 minutes: [video](https://www.youtube.com/watch?v=wdzHgN7_Hs8)

 How to Win Friends & Influence People [Amazon](http://www.amazon.com/How-Win-Friends-Influence-People/dp/0671027034/ref=pd_sim_14_2) [Wikipedia](https://en.wikipedia.org/wiki/How_to_Win_Friends_and_Influence_People)